Settled Nomad

 Turkish banks (İş Bankası, Garanti BBVA, Akbank, Ziraat) are accessible for foreigners with a Turkish Tax ID (Vergi Kimlik Numarası), obtainable at any tax office with your passport.
 Opening a local account simplifies rent payments and daily transactions considerably.
 ATM withdrawals using foreign cards incur fees of TRY 15–30 (~$0.50–1 at current rates) plus your home bank's foreign transaction fee.
 Wise transfers in TRY are highly efficient.
 Currency exchange at doviz offices (exchange bureaus) offers excellent rates — airport exchange counters are far worse.
 USD and EUR cash are readily exchangeable everywhere.

-The recommended card stack for Turkey
+The card stack for Turkey

 Frequently asked questions